No Children Allowed: Establishments Ban Children

 Before the plane had even taken off, her son began to cry.
 It wasn’t long before all the passengers were looking in her direction with annoyance.
 Then she began to hear comments like “what a bad mother,” “she can’t take care of her own child.”

 Next, the stewardess was warning her that she needed to calm her child down as other passengers were complaining.
-She was told that if her child didn’t stop crying that she would be asked to disembark.
+And so, she was told that if her child didn’t stop crying that she would be asked to disembark.

 Her child’s cries lasted just 10 minutes, after which he went to sleep and didn’t wake up until landing.